 The IT team also wanted to simplify the management of multiple storage systems from different vendors.
 Each system had to be managed with vendor-specific tools, and this increased cost and complexity.

 The healthcare network evaluated proposals from several major technology vendors and chose a solution from Mainline and IBM.
 One reason was that part of Mainline’s solution, IBM SmartCloud Virtual Storage Center software, can turn storage systems from multiple vendors into a single, virtualized pool of storage.
 Virtual Storage Center also enables performance, availability and capacity utilization of the network’s multivendor storage to be managed from a single interface, saving time.

 Another reason for the choice was that the Mainline solution includes software, servers and storage from a single vendor (IBM), supported by a single partner, Mainline.
 This further simplifies the environment.
 The choice was made easier by the fact that Epic uses IBM servers and storage to test the limits of its software.

 The Mainline solution enables faster failover and enhanced disaster recovery because the Metro Mirror feature of IBM SmartCloud Virtual Storage Center automatically copies data between IBM System Storage DS8870 subsystems at two different sites.
 Mainline also recommended installing two clustered IBM Power 780 servers in the main data center to run Epic, with the ability to fail the application over to an IBM Power 750 server at the remote site, if necessary.
 Backups to tape, which were exceeding the backup window in the prior environment, now fit in the window easily, due to increased storage performance. they are allowed to see.
 Mainline is now a trusted partner, and has been tasked with establishing an Analytics Center of Excellence.

-Provider of services for health plans
+COMPANY: Provider of services for health plans

 - Twice as many virtual desktops/agents supported with only a 25% increase in IT costs